himaenshuu/QuizCracker/README.md

-# 🤯 quizCrack – Your Quiz Savior!
+# 🤯 quizCrack – Your Quiz Savior-!

 Are you tired of staring at quizzes like they’re ancient scrolls?
 Do your teachers act like Avengers every time you score low?